-- What interventions are required to improve the quality of rice produced in inland valleys so that it can compete with imported rice?
-Improving productivity alone is not enough. - How can the negative effects of land tenure insecurity on inland valley rice development be mitigated?
+- What are the interventions required to improve the quality of rice produced in inland valleys so that it can compete with imported rice?
+Improving productivity alone is not enough. - How to mitigate the negative effect of land tenure insecurity on inland valley rice development?